 Goats have been associated with humans since the beginning of agriculture and animal domestication, making them a crucial socio-economic species that provides various goods and services worldwide, particularly in developing countries.
 They are often referred to as "ATM" due to their economic value.
 Modern humans use goats in many ways, and every part of their body and all their products are significant (Lata and Mondal, 2021).
 Goats demonstrate remarkable adaptability to diverse environmental conditions, which contributes to their global distribution.
 The first step in a goat improvement program involves selecting high-quality bucks, as they contribute 50% of the genetic material to the flock (Perumal et al., 2023).
 Reproductive performance is a key criterion for choosing breeding bucks for natural mating or artificial insemination, which relies on the assessment of semen quality (Devendra et al., 2009).
 This approach aids in the early detection of male fertility issues linked to inadequate semen quality.
 Male animal fertility is assessed through semen analysis, which evaluates sperm quantity and the fertilization capability of oocytes under both in vivo and in vitro conditions (Wang et al., 2014).
 This analysis demonstrates the functional efficacy of the testes in sperm production (Tanga et al., 2021).
 A combination of in vitro tests is essential for evaluating the fertility of a semen sample, as no single test is sufficient (Sundararaman et al., 2016).
 Variability in seminal characteristics, including ejaculate volume, mass motility, and sperm concentration among bucks, can be attributed to individual differences.
 Factors influencing ejaculate volume include age (Bhat et al., 2002; Srivastava, 2011), breed (Tomar et al., 1966), individual traits, collection techniques, seasonal variations (Tuli, 1984), and the frequency of semen collections (Tomar, 1986; Vale, 1997).
 Moreover, Semen parameter evaluation serves as an accurate, objective, rapid, inexpensive, and standardized method for indicating the fertility of breeding males.
 This method is distinct from the direct assessment of their ability to impregnate females (Hashida et al., 2005; Bester, 2006).
-To the best of my knowledge, no comparative study has been conducted on the physico-biochemical characteristics of fresh semen of Jamnapari, and Sirohi bucks.
+To the best of our knowledge, no comparative study has been conducted on the physico-biochemical characteristics of fresh semen of Jamnapari, and Sirohi bucks.
 This research was initiated due to the limited number of comparative studies on seminal attributes in major indigenous goat breeds.
-The objective of the study is to evaluate and compare the physico-biochemical characteristics of fresh semen of Jamnapari and Sirohi bucks and their Interrelationships.
+The objective of the study is to evaluate and compare the physico-biochemical characteristics of fresh semen of Jamnapari and Sirohi bucks =.

-Keywords:

 MATERIALS AND METHODS